 Everyone knows that controlling costs is a top priority for carriers both large and small.

 But when it comes to replacing trailer parts, don’t ever sacrifice performance and safety just to save a few dollars on the bottom line.

-- Quality parts, even if they’re not the cheapest, will give you better performance, less downtime and higher productivity, which boosts your earnings potential over time.
+- Quality parts, even if they’re not the cheapest, will give you better performance, less downtime, and higher productivity, which boosts your earning potential over time.

 - The parts you choose will also impact the value of a truck or trailer to future buyers.
 That’s important if you plan to sell the vehicle down the road.

 - The wrong trailer parts could result in excessive downtime or premature failure.
 So, a part that costs you less on the day of purchase could end up incurring greater costs in the long run.

 When it comes to compatibility, you have three basic options when choosing truck or trailer parts: